cmschmtt/resources-list/README.md

 YALL (yet another linkdump list.)
 This is for personal reference only and is not intended as recommendation or endorsement.

+## General Productivity
+* [EditGym](http://www.editgym.com/text-editing-training/?page=exercises) for drilling best keyboard practices.
+Written with PC users in mind, but the exercises generally translate to OSX.
+* [ShortcutFoo](https://www.shortcutfoo.com/).
+Have only drilled Vim so far; GUI can be a bit buggy.

 ## Style Transfer
 * [Fast Style Transfer](https://github.com/lengstrom/fast-style-transfer)
 * Gene Kogan's [experiments/art](http://genekogan.com/works/style-transfer/)